taanishr/cse15l-lab-reports/week-5-lab-report.md

 ```

 This command line option only limits matches to the number provided per file (in this case 2).
-Limiting the number of matches to a number other than 1 may be useful when we need to cap the size of the output, or only need to process a certain amount of occurences.
+Limiting the number of matches to a number other than 1 may be useful when we need to cap the size of the output, or only need to process a certain amount of occurences of the string.

 Source: Found in `man grep`